Nesac128/tensorimage/README.md

 tensorimage_path = '/path/to/repository/'
 ...
 ```
-Modify ```workspace_dir``` to the workspace folder that you will be using for TensorImage.
+Modify ```workspace_dir``` to the workspace directory that you will be using for TensorImage.
 It is not necessary for you to create the folder, as it will be created automatically in another step.
 Modify ```tensorimage_path``` to the path where TensorImage has been saved.
 Now save and exit the configuration file.

 To finish up with setting up TensorImage, from the terminal:
 ```shell